0x4E0FF/ORB-SLAM3-docker/README.md

 > After setup, you can attach to the running container and compile code using the ORB-SLAM3 library.
 This setup is designed for development purposes and testing different configurations.

 > [!important]
 > Communication between ORB-SLAM3 is done with sockets in this example.
-Real worl applications uses ROS communication protocol which should be explored further.
+Real world applications usually use ROS communication protocol.

 ## Prerequisites